lukso-network/docs/docs/networks/l15-testnet.md

 ## Links:

 - https://faucet.l15.lukso.network To get some LYXt (test LYX)
-- https://launchpad.l15.lukso.network The Launchpad to participate as a validator (coming soon)
+- https://launchpad.l15.lukso.network The Launchpad to participate as a validator

 ---